Updated 9/5/2024

 Make sure your domain fits your business, not just now but long term.

-If you start with an online bookstore – appybeemerbooks.com, for example, and expand into selling chocolate candy and organic health products on the same site, it might not work well.
+If you start with an online bookstore - appybeemerbooks.com, for example (not a real site), and expand into selling chocolate candy and organic health products on the same site, it might not work well.

-Maybe beginning with beemergifts.com might give the business room to grow.
+Maybe beginning with beemergifts.com (for example, not a real site) might give the business room to grow.

 This ability to expand or even pivot a business using one website is why you see many sites with a personal brand - like appybeemer.com.